-One type of disposal is to recycle it back onto the fields for ather agricultural crops.
-Although the quantity, storage, handling and trucking costs are higher than with chemical fertilizers, the long term benefits of the material need to be highlighted.
-Research a Perm Scare and around the world continues to show the value of post must more substrate as a source of nutrients for many crops and plants.
-The research has confirmed what some farmers and gardeners have known for years.
+One type of disposal is to recycle it back onto the fields for other agricultural crops.
+Although the quantity, storage, handling, and trucking cost are higher than with chemical fertilizers, the long term benefits of the material need to be highlighted.
+Research at Penn State and around the world continues to show the value of post mushroom substrate as source of nutrients for many crops and plants.
+This research has confirmed what some farmers and gardeners have known for years.
 Spent compost is a source of nutrients and water holding properties for such crops such as corn and other vegetables.
-Corn farmers of Lancaster have a pollution problem when they add the quantity of manure necessary to produce some of the highest corn yields per acre in the country.
+The corn farmers of Lancaster have a pollution problem when they add the quantity of manure necessary to produce some of the highest corn yields per acre in the country.
 The corn plant is unable to use all the nitrates because of another limiting factor, possibly the organic carbon compounds that hold water.
 These excess nitrates leach into the ground and end up in the Chesapeake Bay.
 Therefore, corn farmers have to reduce fertilization rates and accept lower yields to avoid increasing nitrate levels in the ground water.
 It is possible that spent compost would be an ideal source of organic carbon material to retain the nitrate rich water in the soils.
-Post mushroom substrate, possibly mixed with fresh animal manure, would allow corn farmers to add the quantity of manure required, without the fear of excess nitrates or nutrients leaching into the ground.
+Post mushroom substrate, possibly mixed https://extension.psu.edu/impact-of-the-mushroom-industry-on-th...